Video enables companies to interview more candidates.

 Find out more about competency interview questions and how to answer them.

-Video interview tip 1: research as you would for a face-to-face interview
+Video interview tip 1: research

 ‘Treat every part of the process like you would if it was a face-to-face interview,’ advises Samena.
 ‘We expect our candidates to have done some thorough research into Wates and the role you are applying for, and to have a good understanding of the trainee scheme.
 You can find a lot of this information on our website – but I would recommend that all applicants use our social media channels, too.’

-Unlike in a face-to-face interview, though, Samena points out that in a video interview you can have your notes by your side.
+Unlike in a face-to-face interview, though, Samena points out that in any video interview you can have your notes by your side.
 You could even attach post-its to your screen and the recruiters won’t know!

 Prepare for possible questions as you would for any interview, using the above as a starting point.